newchea/newchea/README.md

-# git init && git symbolic-ref HEAD refs/heads Discoving the magic ✨ of UAE /main
+## git init && git symbolic-ref HEAD refs/heads/main
 git symbolic-ref
 $ git add .
 Adds the files in the local repository and stages them for commit.
-To unstage a file, use 'git reset HEAD YOUR-FILE
- ## gh copilot explain and gh copilot suggest.
+To unstage a file, use 'git reset HEAD YOUR-FILE gh copilot explain and gh copilot suggest.
-🇦🇪 Discovering the Magic of the UAE ❤️
+# 🇦🇪 Discovering the Magic of the UAE ❤️

 "Where Desert Dreams Meet Futuristic Skylines"